HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 while conforming to the existing world as much as possible.
 <span style="color:Beige">Queen Serena</span> declared `Epopo`
-as the new official language of RdO about three months in her reign, set to gradually replace English in the next *jarheko* (hexcade, i.e. 16 years) in all RdO official documentations and communications.
+as the new official language of RdO about three months in her reign, set to gradually replace English in the next *hekjaro* (hexcade, i.e. 16 years) in all RdO official documentations and communications.

 One would think that such random order